Official State of Rhode Island website

 Transport

-Specimens must be transported in accordance with current federal shipping regulations and must be received within 3 days of collection.
+Specimens must be transported in accordance with current federal shipping regulations.

 Normal Value